 I am deeply proud of my cultural affiliation to Ngai Tahu.
 The principles of the Treaty of Waitangi are an integral part of my practice, and I actively support and encourage the principles of partnership, protection, participation and Tino rangatiratanga (self-determination).

-As a professional psychiatric nurse and a member of Te Ao Maramatanga (New Zealand College of Mental Health Nurses Inc.) and the New Zealand Nurses Organisation (NZNO), I abide by the Nursing Council of New Zealand’s Code of Conduct for Nurses and the NZNO Code of Ethics.
+I am a member of Te Ao Maramatanga (New Zealand College of Mental Health Nurses Inc.) and the New Zealand Nurses Organisation (NZNO).

 Having a balance between work, family, friends and pets is important - out of work I enjoy baking, woodworking and spending as much time with my family and grandchildren as I can.